klauswarzecha/scrapyd/README.md

 ## Concept

  + Scrapy is a Python-based framework.
-Consequently, I decided for `python:3.9.2-slim-buster` as the base image.
+Initially, I decided for `python:3.9.2-slim-buster` as the base image.
 It is compact and Debian-based.
  + A Dockerfile should result in a reproducible image.
 Consequently, I decided for **strict version pinning** in the pip requirements file.
  + Scrapy is based on [Twisted](https://twistedmatrix.com/trac/).
 When installing via pip, gcc is required.
 However, there is no need to keep gcc in the final image.
 Consequently, I decided for a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/).